Jumbo chocolate chip cookies are an easy-to-make-at-home cookie that you’re going to love! Made to be huge, soft, chewy, and highly irresistible.

 - Chocolate chips

-To make these jumbo chocolate chip cookies you’ll need to cream together the sugars and butter and then add in the vanilla and eggs until combined.
+- In a mixing bowl, cream together the sugars and butter and then add in the vanilla and eggs until combined.

 While you can safely store cookies in a tightly sealed cookie jar or a zipper topped bag on your counter for several days, freezing them for longer storage is also a great solution!